Specializations

 - B.Sc. students may wish to consult the UBC Academic Calendar for more information on what courses count as upper-level Science courses.

-- Once you identify how many credits of what Faculty requirements are fulfilled by the courses required for your specialization (and the prerequisites for those courses), then you can start planning for the remaining courses to fulfill the remaining Faculty requirements.
+- Once you identify how many credits of what Faculty requirements are fulfilled by the courses required for your specialization (and the prerequisites for those courses), then you can identify remaining courses to fulfill all remaining Faculty requirements.

 - Pay specific attention to prerequisites for upper-level courses and have backup plans in place, in case: